vdyk/Wastewater/README.md

 ## TOOLS USED
 - Python/ Pandas for data cleaning and manipulation
 -	Python / Matplotlib, Seaborn, Folium for data visualisations
-- Python / Scikit-learn for regression analysis
+- Python / Scikit-learn for regression analysis and clustering
+- Python / Statsmodels for time series analysis
 -	IDE: MS Visual Studio Code
 - Tableau for final presentation

 ## TASKS PERFORMED
 - [x] Loaded the 3 datasets into VS Code
-- [x]
-- [x]
+- [x] Performed data cleaning, consistency checks and merged the 3 datasets
+- [x] Explored relationships among variables (correlation matrix, scatterplots, pairplot, categorical plot)
+- [x] Created a choropleth map for a selected year and metabolite
+- [x] Performed regression analysis: GDP per Capita vs. Daily mean of drug residue in wastewater
+- [x] Performed clustering : looking for meaningful subgroups in the dataset
+- [x] Conducted time series analysis for a a selected year and metabolite
+- [x] Created visualizations in Tableau to make the answers easier consumable for the presentation’s audience.
+Link to the [Storyboard](https://public.tableau.com/views/DrugsinmunicipalwastewaterinselectedEuropeancities/STORYBOARD?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) .
+Key aspects presented:
   - Which drugs are the most used in which area of Europe?
   - What geographical and temporal trends can be observed?
-  - Is there a connection between drug usage and city size / drug usage and country’s wealth (GDP per capita)? *
+  - Is there a connection between drug usage and city size / drug usage and country’s wealth (GDP per capita)?
   - How did the pandemic affect the drug usage in 2020-2021 when social events and interactions were strongly limited?

-- [x] Created visualizations in Tableau to make the answers easier consumable for the presentation’s audience
-- [x]